codelingo/lingo/README.md

 [o]pen [d]iscard [K]eep:
 ```

-To open the test.php file at that line, type `o` and hit return.
+To open the test.php file at the line of the issue, type `o` and hit return.
 It will give you an option (which it will remember) to set your editor, defaulting to vi.

 ## Write a Tenet